GhufranBarcha/fiverr-hide/README.md

    - Financial Information
    - Usernames
 3. Changes take effect immediately without refreshing the page (Refresh persistent as well)
+4. Hover over any blurred element to temporarily reveal its content
 5. Click the theme toggle button to switch between light and dark mode

 ## Privacy & Permissions